MAKE-UIUC/CrackMIT/Puzzle 1/README.md

 #Puzzle 1

 ##Starting
-Hitting the link the Puzzle 1 link took us to a page that asked us for an email address.
-This email address was for a Slack team for the Puzzle.
-The team was called _dogemit_ and had a bot named _dogebot_. _dogebot_ was fairly responsive on #General and repeatedly asked for members to message him directly, so we did.
+Hitting the link for Puzzle 1 took us to a page that asked us for an email address.
+This email address was then used to register for a Slack team named _dogemit_.
+It had a cute chatbot named _dogebot_. _dogebot_ was fairly responsive on #General and repeatedly asked for members to message him directly, so we did.

 ##Messaging _dogebot_
 Interacting with dogebot seemed to have a couple of rules – this is what messaging `help` resulted in.